Ý Lan

 Ý Lan is a Vietnamese-American female singer.
 Her full name is Lê Thị Ý Lan.
 She was born on January 1, 1958, in Saigon, in an artistic-traditioned family.
 Her mother was the singer Thái Thanh, and her father is actor Lê Quỳnh.
+Her hometown is Hanoi, where her parents came from.

 Ý Lan attended primary and secondary school in Saigon.
 Despite her family's artistic tradition, she entered the professional music industry quite late: it was not until the late 1980s that she became a professional singer and released her first musical CD.

-Ý Lan currently lives in California (United States).
+Ý Lan has participated in reality shows and live shows in Vietnam since 2010s, and she currently lives in California, United States.